jarelllama/Scam-Blocklist/README.md

 1. Removal of redundant entries: If the blocklist contains `spam.com`, via wildcard matching, `sub.spam.com` would be blocked as well and is, therefore, redundant and will be removed.

-2. Finding common second-level domains: If `abc.spam.com` and `def.spam.com` are both present in the blocklist, they are replaced with `spam.com` to block all subdomains instead of having separate entries for different subdomains.
+2. Finding common second-level domains: If `abc.spam.com` and `def.spam.com` are both present in the blocklist, they are replaced with `spam.com` to block all subdomains instead of having separate entries for each subdomain.
 A whitelist is used to prevent blocking of genuine e-commerce/hosting domains such as `myshopify.com`.

 ### Dead domains